CAPE COD REVIEW

 Cape Cod Review, formerly Cape Cod Poetry Review, was founded in 2011 by local writers John Bonanni and Gemma Leghorn.
 After a multiple dialogues with poets at open mics at O'Shea's in West Dennis and The Black Spot in Hyannis, the full vision of the journal, later cultivated over soggy paper plates at a BBQ, sought to highlight poetry on Cape Cod with a tangible publication.
 They recruited ML Wolters, Corey Farrenkopf, David Cravenho, and Theresa Rogers, and currently seek qualified interns to help with proofreading and reading.
-Representative writers published over the past decade have included Marge Piercy, Kate Rushin, Chen Chen, Joanne Kyger, Thomas Merton, Michael Bondhus, Jane Wong, John Wieners, and Gregory Corso, among others.
-With its tenth issue, the journal has rebranded to Cape Cod Review to better include creative nonfiction and fiction essential to the literary arts.
+Representative writers published over the past decade have included D.A.
+Powell, Marge Piercy, Kate Rushin, Chen Chen, Joanne Kyger, Joan Kwon Glass, Thomas Merton, Michael Bondhus, Jane Wong, John Wieners, and Gregory Corso, among others.
+With its tenth issue, the journal has rebranded to Cape Cod Review to better include the creative nonfiction and fiction essential to literary arts.
 Chapbooks and other publications now fall under our umbrella of Cape Cod Editions.

 Our small press provides a well-needed outlet for strengthening the creative writing community that exists past the greater Boston area, on Cape Cod (why should Boston have all the journals anyway?).
 We aim to connect the disconnected writer with open mics, launches, workshops, and better built bridges with writing community.
 Our publications not only showcase the talent of local Cape Cod writers but also aim to give voice to concerns that are specific to the unique social/political/geological landscape of the area, all while pushing outwardly toward national and international poetics.